sonic-net/SONiC/doc/y_cable/design_doc.md

   - Each module of the Y cable vendor can be a class (of each transceiver type) and all we need to do is instantiate the objects of these classes as class instances and these objects will provide the interface of calling the API's for the appropriate vendor Y cable.
   - This instantiation will be done inside xcvrd, when xcvrd starts
-  - These objects basically emulate Y cable instances and whatever action/interaction needs to be done with the YCable the methods of these objects would provide that
+  - These objects basically emulate Y cable instances and whatever action/interaction needs to be done with the Y-Cable the methods of these objects would provide that
   - each vendor in their implementation can inherit from a base class where there will be definitions for all the supported capabilities of the Y-cable.
-  - for vendors the recommneded approach in case their subclass implementation does not support a method, it should set the method equal to None.
+  - for vendors the recommended approach in case their subclass implementation does not support a method, is to set the method equal to None.
 This differentiates it from a method they forgot to implement.
 Then, the calling code should first check if the method is None before attempting to call it.

 For example the base class would be like this